shivanshdave/2020-432/post-class/README.md

 ## Please don't forget!

 1. The University has asked you to evaluate the course at https://webapps.case.edu/courseevals/. **Please do this** by their deadline, which is Thursday May 7.
 It really, really matters, especially this semester.
+If you've already done this, please send me an email to tell me that, and I'll stop pestering you about it.

 ## The Project 2 materials are all due at NOON on 2020-05-04